dev-efabrica/php-extensions-finder/README.md

 Return code is count of missing extensions, so you can use it in CI tools.

 ## Installation
 PHP extension finder requires PHP 7.1.0 or newer.
 You can install it via Composer.
-This project is not meant to be run as a dependency, so install it as standalone:
+This project is not meant to be run as a dependency, so install it globally:

 `composer global require efabrica/php-extensions-finder`